- Sirkka-Liisa Konttinen born 1948

-This photograph was taken by the Finnish-born British photographer Sirkka-Liisa Konttinen in 1969.
-The photograph is from Konttinen’s extended series Byker 1969–81, which documents the streets, buildings and primarily the inhabitants of Byker, a working class community in the north-east of England.
+This photograph is from the extended series Byker 1969–81 by the Finnish-born British photographer Sirkka-Liisa Konttinen.
+The series documents the streets, buildings and primarily the inhabitants of Byker, a working class community in the north-east of England.
 Kendal Street (Byker) depicts a stretch of the eponymous street, lined by terrace houses, as seen from the top of a hill.
 The image surveys the working class housing of the area, which is visible all the way to the edges of the frame in a symmetrical manner.
 The regularity of the architecture is broken only by the cars parked on the street and the dark figures walking along the pavement and across the road.
 However, a figure walking in the centre of the street with their back to the camera punctuates the composition.
 This work is one of a number of gelatin silver prints in Tate’s collection that Konttinen printed from the 1969–81 series between 2012 and 2014.
 As is customary in Konttinen’s practice, the photographs are not editioned.
 All of the prints are signed and inscribed in pencil on the reverse with the title of the series, Byker, and the image and print dates.

 Byker is the name of an inner-city area in the east side of Newcastle upon Tyne, situated close to sites of industry on the Tyne riverside.
 Until the 1960s it was a working class area of densely built Victorian terrace and slum housing, after which it was redeveloped by the local council, who had condemned the houses as unfit for human habitation.
 Demolition began in 1966 and the council appointed the architect Ralph Erskine to design its replacement: the now Grade II listed Byker Wall estate, which was constructed between 1969 and 1982.
 In 1969 Konttinen moved to Byker, where she lived for six years until her house was demolished.
 She returned over the next decade to continue to document life in the community.
 Konttinen was part of the Amber film and photography collective, which formed in London in 1969 and relocated that same year to Newcastle upon Tyne, with a commitment to the documentation of working class communities.